AndyObtiva/glimmer-dsl-libui/README.md

 Data-binding enables writing very expressive, terse, and declarative code to synchronize View properties with Model attributes without writing many lines or pages of imperative code doing the same thing.

-Data-binding automatically takes advantage of the [Observer Pattern](#observer-pattern) behind the scenes and is very well suited to declaring View single-property update sources.
-On the other hand, explicit use of the [Observer Pattern](#observer-pattern) is sometimes more suited when needing to make multiple View updates upon a single Model attribute change.
+Data-binding automatically takes advantage of the [Observer Pattern](#observer-pattern) behind the scenes and is very well suited to declaring View property data sources piecemeal.
+On the other hand, explicit use of the [Observer Pattern](#observer-pattern) is sometimes more suitable when needing to make multiple View updates upon a single Model attribute change.

 Data-binding supports utilizing the [MVP (Model View Presenter)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) flavor of [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) by observing both the View and a Presenter for changes and updating the opposite side upon encountering them.
 This enables writing more decoupled cleaner code that keeps View code and Model code disentangled and highly maintainable.
 For example, check out the Snake game presenters for [Grid](/examples/snake/presenter/grid.rb) and [Cell](/examples/snake/presenter/cell.rb), which act as proxies for the actual Snake game models [Snake](/examples/snake/model/snake.rb) and [Apple](/examples/snake/model/apple.rb), mediating synchronization of data between them and the [Snake View GUI](/examples/snake.rb).